 Shopware 6 is by far one of the most extensible and full-fledged PHP eCommerce platforms available on the market.
 It can be customized by non-technical users and developers alike.
 The three underlying principles that drive its flexibility are:

 - API-first architecture from the bottom up.

-This article discusses all of these traits in the context of apps and plugins and at the same time compares their strengths and weaknesses.
+This article discusses all of these traits in the context of apps and plugins for e-commerce industry and at the same time compares their strengths and weaknesses.
 Apps and plugins are collectively known as extensions in the Shopware ecosystem.

 Plugins are extensions that are hosted directly on a running Shopware instance.
 Users can deploy them in a variety of ways listed below.
 They’re used to customize the user experience, shipping & payment methods, themes and much more.

 The built-in plugin manager enables a non-technical user to easily install new plugins by uploading ZIP archives.
 A plugin that gets installed this way is instantaneously available as soon as it’s activated.

 Ease of installation may sound inviting for those who want to use a particular plugin without the hassle of tinkering with the server-side part.
 An intuitive graphical interface guides the user through the installation process.
 Plus there’s no coding involved.

 While attaining the desired outcome in just a few steps is tempting, you should be aware of a couple of things.
 First, uploading ZIP archives can be potentially risky to the system.
 After all, you can’t really inspect code quality and how it affects your shop.

 Secondly, it can be problematic with regard to updates.
 Oftentimes, it means re-uploading the plugin numerous times.
 Definitely, it’s not for the faint-hearted.

 If you’re a technical person yourself or your company business gets help from developers and lastly – if you’re a developer yourself – installing new plugins from source code can be a viable option.